 Student athletes must be in school during the entire day in order to practice or participate in an athletic contest.
 They are also expected to be in school, on time, and attend all classes the day after a contest.
-In case of illness in the morning, students MUST be in attendance starting with the class period following their scheduled lunch in order to attend practice or compete on that day.
+In case of illness in the morning, students MUST be in attendance by 11:11 am (this corresponds to the start of lunch period and 3rd/7th block) in order to attend practice or compete on that day.
 Student athletes must still present a parent excused memo prior to being admitted for classes to the attendance office.
 A student athlete who is ill on Friday and absent the whole day shall be withheld from competition on Saturday unless the student brings a written statement from his/her parent(s) giving their permission for the student to compete and the coach feels in his/her judgment that the athlete is well enough to compete.